sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 IIB seq1	14;1;0;0;0;3;0;0;0;0;1;0;0;0;0;0;0	0.02	108000
 ```

-Here, the most specific lingroup we assign to is `Phyl IIB seq1`, which is the pathogenic lingroup that was spiked in, YAY!
+Here, the most specific lingroup we assign to is `Phyl IIB seq1`, which is the pathogenic lingroup that was spiked in, yay!
 Note that the other groups in the output all contain this group.

 #### Now output the lingroup report to a file (instead of to the terminal)